BrightspaceUI/actions/semantic-release/README.md

 Options:
 * `DRY_RUN` (default: `false`): Runs semantic-release with the `--dry-run` flag to simulate a release but not actually do one
-* `GITHUB_TOKEN`: Token to use to update version in 'package.json' and create GitHub release
+* `GITHUB_TOKEN`: Token to use to update version in 'package.json' and create GitHub release -- see section below on branch protection for more details
 * `NPM` (default: `false`): Whether or not to release as an NPM package (see "NPM Package Deployment" below for more info)
 * `NPM_TOKEN` (optional if `NPM` is `false`): Token to publish to NPM (see "NPM Package Deployment" below for more info)